 The hotel also accommodates yacht owners.
 If arranged in advance, the hotel can prepare the yacht berth.
 For everyone else, there is a free shuttle service taking you to and from Split Airport.
 You can also rent bikes or scooters to help you get around the island.

 As the only hotel in the beachside village of Milna, Hotel Fortuna is a popular place to stay for those who want to explore more of Hvar.
 It’s three kilometres from the main town, located right on the most visited beach area on the island.
 You get access to four unspoiled public beaches and a wide selection of water activities such as windsurfing and snorkelling.

 Due to the distance from the main harbour, you may find yourself spending more time at Hotel Fortuna.
 Luckily, the hotel has its own on-site restaurant and bar serving Dalmatian cuisine and standard Mediterranean dishes.

 Keep in mind that this is a family-run hotel.
 The rooms are nice but not as luxurious as the accommodations at some of the other spots.
 Instead of high-end furnishings, you get an attentive staff, seclusion from the busier parts of the island, and lower rates.

 When you stay at Hotel Antica, you get your choice of a buffet or vegetarian breakfast.
 You’re also within walking distance of the quaint cafes and restaurants of Stari Grad.
-While the hotel is close to 11 kilometres from the centre of Hvar, it’s a quiet destination that provides a place to relax and enjoy your surroundings.
+While the hotel is close to 11 kilometres from the centre of Hvar Town, it’s a quiet destination that provides a place to relax and enjoy your surroundings.